-(a) Appeals as a Matter of Right. - In cases when an appeal lies as a matter of right to this Court, such appeal is perfected by the timely filing of a notice of appeal pursuant to Rule 5A:6.
+- (a) Appeals as a Matter of Right.
+In cases when an appeal lies as a matter of right to this Court, such appeal is perfected by the timely filing of a notice of appeal pursuant to Rule 5A:6.
 Such case will be considered mature for purposes of further proceedings from the date the record is filed in the office of the clerk of this Court.
-A party filing a notice of an appeal of right to this Court must simultaneously file in the trial court an appeal bond if required by Code § 8.01-676.1.

-- (b) Grant of Petition for Appeal.
+A party filing a notice of an appeal of right to this Court must simultaneously file in the trial court an appeal bond in compliance withif required by Code § 8.01-676.1. - (b) Grant of Petition for Appeal.
 Promptly after a petition for appeal has been granted by this Court, the clerk of this Court must certify this action to the trial court and all counsel.
 Such case is considered mature for purposes of further proceedings from the date of such certificate. - (c) Docketing.
-Cases are placed on the docket in the order in which they mature provided that cases will be given precedence as required by statute.
+Cases are placed on the docket in the order in which they mature, provided that precedence must cases will be given to the following cases: precedence as required by statute.
+(1) criminal cases; - (2) cases from the Virginia Workers' Compensation Commission; - (3) cases involving termination of parental rights; - (4) cases of original jurisdiction; - (5) cases to be reheard; and - (6) any other cases required by statute to be given precedence.